davidherney/moodle-block_counter/README.txt

 ABOUT
 =============
-Developed by: David Herney Bernal García - davidherney at gmail dot com
+Developed by: David Herney - davidherney at gmail dot com
 GIT: https://github.com/davidherney/moodle-block_counter

 IN VERSION
 =============
+2011081905:
+Compatibility with moodle 3.8+, 3.9 and 3.10

 2011081904:
 Start again